 Now we come to the "children's realm", designed by the agency 2friendly, Stephanie Paatsch and Heike Kamp, who have delighted visitors to the palace for years with their themed tours, plays and a magical children's book.

 Let us let the two explain their concept for themselves: “In the children’s realm, we deliberately avoid modern media.
 Our motto is "Imagination is our hobbyhorse".
-And so, the young and old guests can slip into the magical costumes of the fashion designer Natascha Klein.
+And so, the young and old guests can slip into the magical costumes of the fashion designer Natascha Klein, which they find at the museum shop.
 When finely decorated with crowns, capes and chic uniforms, the souvenir photo on the “throne” is a very special experience.

 “The portraits of the children are all taken by my mother.
 Wonderful snapshots of my brother Peter in the pigsty, my sister Teresa at the make-up table, as well as both, brother and sister, under the sun lamp.